 A good marketing ROI is 5:1, and an exceptionally good one is 10:1.

 There are many other operations, sales, and marketing metrics you can use to gauge your business’s success.
-Work with your accountant or hire a fractional CFO to find the ones that make the most sense for your business to track.
+Work with your accountant or hire a fractional CFO to find the ratios that make the most sense for your business to track.

 Would you like to connect with a fractional CFO?
 Take a look at a few of our favorite firms: